 Obviously, both Obama and Gillard will spin the achievements as victory, but they know and everyone else knows that this illegal war and occupation will end as badly as it started.

-Afghan conflict is complicated, obviously, NATO has not figured it out.
-Sooner or later they all will leave, shamelessly and all they have is nothing to show apart from a claim that they supposedly killed Osama and dropped his body in the sea and neutralized terrorist threat that supposedly existed in Afghanistan.
-And of course no one will ask them about the innocent lives lost and destructions they brought upon people of Afghanistan.
+Afghan conflict is complicated and NATO has not figured it out yet.
+Sooner or later they all will leave, shamelessly and they have nothing to show apart from a claim that they killed Bin Laden and neutralized terrorist threat that supposedly existed in Afghanistan.
+And of course no one will ask them about the innocent lives lost and the destruction they brought upon people of Afghanistan.